InsightByte/ApacheNifi/Chapter-7/README.md

-Chapter 7 - NiFi Development Environment Setup
+# Chapter 7 - NiFi Development Environment Setup

 EC2-Env - if you are on a Mac M1 silicone(Docker acts realy strange on it)

-Docker

-If you are on Windows or Intel Mac you can setup Docker locally.

-# EC2-Env Setup
+## EC2-Env Setup
 **This is going to be our target setup for EC2-Env.**
 ![Chapter 7 - NiFi Development Environment Setup](https://github.com/InsightByte/ApacheNifi/blob/main/Chapter-7/images/NIFI%20DEVELOPMENT.png)